cern-eos/eos/doc/configuration/permission.rst

    #
    # group z2 can read + write-once (create new files but can't delete)
    #
-   # members of egroup 'eos-dev' can read & write & browse
+   # members of egroup 'eos-dev' can read & write & stat files/walk the directory
    #
    # user name dummy can read + write into directory and modify the permissions
    # (chmod), but cannot delete directories inside which are not owned by him.
    #
-   # user name adm can read,write,browse, change-mod, set quota on that
+   # user name adm can read,write,stat, change-mod, set quota on that
    # directory and change the ownership of directory children

 .. note::